HowMuchDoINeed.co logo

 Why Timber Fastener Spacing Matters

-Whether you’re building a deck, framing a wall, or joining beams, understanding fastener spacing is essential for:
+Whether you're decking out a garden, framing a stud wall, or bolting beams together, nailing your fastener spacing (pun fully intended) is essential for:

 • Structural integrity